MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### How does that work with the underlying platform?
 Where do they persist?

-They only persist in memory (ASIC/SOC).
+Detected QR codes are persisted in memory by the driver.

 ## See also
 * [QR code tracking with native C++ and C## samples](../native/qr-code-tracking-cs-cpp.md)